 There are three key assets to a good fighter: strength, conditioning, and technique.
-In the latter function, an overarching aspect of a fighter’s portfolio is their stability.
+In the latter function, an overarching aspect of a fighter’s portfolio is its stability.
 But stability is not realistically achievable all the time in a fight.
 The goal at least is to maintain or return to stability as soon as possible.

 Each martial art approaches stability from a slightly different perspective.
 In kickboxing or boxing, stability begins with “guard” – with hands covering the face, and a square stance.
-Through offensive and defensive movements, this stance becomes “home-base”.
+Through offensive and defensive movements, this stance becomes “home base”.
 But a square stance is not always practical in every attack.
 For example, as when performing a spin kick or spinning back-fist – the mere fact that the fighter is rotating on one leg diverges from their stability.
 Regardless, after the attack, their goal is to return to “guard” and stability.

 In a fight, risks are taken to create or capitalize on opportunities.